ezbz/gitlabber/docs/index.rst

 * Include/Exclude patterns do not work at the API level but work on the results returned from the API, for large Gitlab installations this can take a lot of time, if you need to reduce the amound of API calls for such projects use the ``--group-search`` parameter to search only for the top level groups the interest you using the `Gitlab Group Search API <https://docs.gitlab.com/ee/api/groups.html#search-for-group>`_ which allows you to do a partial like query for a Group's path or name

+* **Performance optimization**: For large GitLab instances with many groups and projects, use the ``--api-concurrency`` option to dramatically speed up tree building.
+This enables parallel API calls (default: 5 concurrent requests) which can provide **4-6x speedup** in real-world scenarios.
+For example, building a tree with 21 subgroups and 21 projects can be reduced from ~96 seconds (sequential) to ~16-21 seconds (with ``--api-concurrency 5-10``).
+The ``-c/--concurrency`` option controls parallel git operations (cloning/pulling), while ``--api-concurrency`` controls parallel API calls (fetching groups/projects).
+Both can be tuned independently based on your needs.

 * Cloning vs Pulling: when running Gitlabber consecutively with the same parameters, it will scan the local tree structure; if the project directory exists and is a valid git repository (has .git folder in it) Gitlabber will perform a git pull in the directory, otherwise the project directory will be created and the GitLab project will be cloned into it.

 * Cloning submodules: use the ``-r`` flag to recurse git submodules, uses the ``--recursive`` for cloning and utilizes `GitPython's smart update method <https://github.com/gitpython-developers/GitPython/blob/20f4a9d49b466a18f1af1fdfb480bc4520a4cdc2/git/objects/submodule/root.py#L67>`_ for updating cloned repositories